csh970605/csh970605.github.io/_posts/2023-08-21-Robotics_Application.md

 mermaid: true
 ---

-# What is Robotics Application?
+# What is a Robotics Application?

-Robotics Application is one of the composition of [ROS](https://csh970605.github.io/posts/ROS/).<br>
+A Robotics Application is one of the components of [ROS](https://csh970605.github.io/posts/ROS/).<br>

-Robotics Application is an application for service.
+A Robotics Application is an application for service.

 <br><br><br><br>

-## Compositions of Robotics Application
+## Components of a Robotics Application
----

 + MoveIt!